 Who are the primary users of the Global Distribution System?

-The Global Distribution System targets independent travel agents and Online Travel Agencies.
+The Global Distribution System targets independent travel bookers, corporates and Online Travel Agencies.

 How does the Global Distribution System help travel agents?